moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 12.
+<summary> 12.
 What are the TWO types of Kubernetes nodes?
 Select TWO answers. </summary>
 <br>

 1. Worker Node